 1. Low-quality or stock images

-This is not a secret that graphics and images are a crucial part of web design.
+It is no secret that graphics and images are a crucial part of web design.
 When images are added incorrectly, they can confuse the visitor.
 However, many companies are still using poor-quality and irrelevant images.
 Don’t repeat this one of the main website design mistakes.

 Poor-quality images will turn off your prospects, which hurts your sales.
 A buyer will involuntarily think that the business can’t afford a professional photo session.
 So this means that this brand should not be trusted.
 Or the goods do not exist at all since the pictures are downloaded from the Internet.
 Also, irrelevant images will only confuse your potential customers.